Why is this medicine prescribed?

 Before using somatropin injection,

-- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: corticosteroids such as cortisone acetate, dexamethasone (Hemady), fludrocortisone, hydrocortisone (Alkindi Sprinkle, Cortef), and prednisone (Rayos); insulin and oral medications for diabetes; and medications that contain estrogen (including birth control pills).
+- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while using somatropin injection.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
-Many other medications may also interact with somatropin, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while using somatropin injection, call your doctor.